-620 Theories and Systems of Psychology (5)
+- 620. Theories and Systems of Psychology (5).
 Core course selection.
 (Either PG 620 or PG 650 will be taken.)

 A study of historical developments leading to various systematic foundations in contemporary psychology.
-Offered winter quarter

-621 Community Psychology (5)
+Offered winter quarter. - 621.
+Community Psychology (5).
 Pr., graduate standing.
 Introducing the general area of community psychology.
 Theory and practice are described with emphasis on community service, agencies, and resources.
-Offered spring quarter

-622 Advanced Experimental Analysis of Behavior (6)
+Offered spring quarter. - Advanced Experimental Analysis of Behavior (6).
+Lee.

-Lec.
 4, Lab.
 4, Pr., 10 hours of undergraduate behavior modification or behavior analysis courses.

 Advanced study of the experimental analysis of behavior, including an in-depth review of the current theoretical models of the quantitative law of effect, reinforcement, reinforcement schedules, escape and avoidance, stimulus control, conditioned reinforcement, social behavior, and verbal behavior.
 Students are required to participate in laboratory sessions which use an experimental animal to explore the basic phenomena covered in class.
-Offered fall and spring quarters

-623 Advanced Behavior Pathology (5)
+Offered fall and spring quarters. - 623.
+Advanced Behavior Pathology (5).
 Pr., graduate standing.
 Exploration of the characteristics of behaviorally disoriented clients often referred to the psychologist in institutional settings.
 Emphasis on assessment or treatment of neurotic and personality disorders with some attention to the subtle aspects of psychotic behavior.
-Offered spring quarter

-624 Principles of Psychological Therapy (5)
+Offered winter quarter. - 624.
+Principles of Psychological Therapy (5).
 Pr., PG 615, PG 618, PG 623, and PG 650.

 Students will be familiarized with the commonly used short-term approaches to the treatment of psychological and behavioral disorders.
-Offered fall quarter

-625 Advanced Social Psychology (5)
+Offered spring quarter. - 625.
+Advanced Social Psychology (5).
 Pr., graduate standing.
-An examination of the selected theory and research in such areas as the socialization process, interpersonal dynamics, conformity, and attitude formation change

-634 Advanced Industrial-Organizational Psychology (5)
+An examination of the selected theory and research in such areas as the socialization process, interpersonal dynamics, conformity, and attitude formation change. - 634.
+Advanced Industrial-Organizational Psychology (5).
 Pr., graduate standing.

 The purpose of this course is to provide an in-depth focus on issues in industrial-organizational psychology.
-Basic theoretical positions and empirical findings will be emphasized

-650 Principles and Theories of Learning (5)
+Basic theoretical positions and empirical findings will be emphasized. - 650.
+Principles and Theories of Learning (5).
 Core course selection.
 (Either PG 650 or PG 620 will be taken.)

 An analysis of traditional and contemporary learning theories.
-Offered summer quarter

-660 Measurement of Human Behavior (5)
+Offered summer quarter. - 660.
+Measurement of Human Behavior (5).
+Lee.

-Lec.
 3, Lab.
 4, Pr., 20 hours of graduate credit.

 Analysis and practicum in observing, measuring, assessing, and evaluating human behavior with emphasis on behavioral interviewing and the development of checklists and rating scales.
-Offered winter quarter, even-numbered years
+Rotates with PG 675 and PG 676 in fall and spring quarters.

-670 Individual Intelligence Testing (6)
+670. Individual Intelligence Testing (6).
 Lec.
 2, Lab.
 10, Pr., PG 615.
 Supervised practice in the administration and interpretation of individual intelligence tests.
-Offered winter and summer guarters
+Offered winter and summer quarters.

-675 Advanced Objective Testing (5)
+- 675. Advanced Objective Testing (5).
+Lee.

-Lec.
 3, Prac.
 5, Pr., PG 615 and PG 670.
-The use of psychological tests for the assessment of personality and for purposes other than the assessment of intelligence

-676 Projective Personality Appraisal (5)
+The use of psychological tests for the assessment of personality and for purposes other than the assessment of intelligence.
+Rotates with PG 660 and PG 676 in fall and spring quarters. - 676.
+Projective Personality Appraisal (5).
+Lee.

-Lec.
 4, Prac.
 3, Pr., PG 615 and PG 670.

 Supervised practice in the administration and interpretation of projective personality techniques.
-The Rorschach, T.A.T., and other techniques will be emphasized

-681 Seminar in Psychology (5)
+The Rorschach, T. A. T., and other techniques will be emphasized.
+Rotates with PG 660 and PG 675 in fall and spring quarters. - 681.
+Seminar in Psychology (5).
 Pr., graduate standing.
 A topical course reflecting student and faculty interest.
-It may be repeated by the student in various topics

-684 Seminar: Psychotherapy and Behavior Change (5)
+It may be repeated by the student in various topics. - 684.
+Seminar: Psychotherapy and Behavior Change (5).
+Pr., 20 graduate credits including PG 623.